toskumar/blog/micro/aws/machine-learning/Algorithm.md

 * __Scales Well__ : RCF scales very well with respect to number of features, data set size and number of instances.
 * __Does not benefit from GPU__ : AWS recommends using normal compute instances (m1.m4,ml.c4)
 * __Use Cases__
-  * Quality Control : Analyze an audio test pattern played by a high end speaker system for any unusal frequencies.
+  * Quality Control : Analyze an audio test pattern played by a high end speaker system for any unusual frequencies.
   * Fraud Detection : If a financial transaction occurs for an unsual amount, unusual time or from an unusual place, flag the transaction from a closer look.

 `IP Insights (Unsupervised) (SageMaker)` Learn usage patterns for IPv4 addresses by capturing associations between IP addresses and various entities such as user id or account numbers.